cohesity/ansible-collection/docs/modules/cohesity_job.rst

     Specifies job is already available, if source available in Protection Job needs to be removed.

     Optional and only valid when (environment=Physical, PhysicalFiles, GenericNas)

+  delete_vms (optional, list, None)
+    Applicable only when job is already available

+    List of virtual machines will be removed from the job.

+    Optional and only valid when (environment=VMware)

   description (optional, str, None)